centreon/centreon-documentation/en/health/centreon-agent.md

 ### On a Centreon Central Server

-1. Install the Agent:
+1. Install **centreon-helios**:

     ```
+    yum install centreon-helios
+    ```

+2. Install the Agent:

+    ```
     yum install centreon-agent
     ```

-2. If this is the first time you are installing the Agent on the server, generate the yaml configuration file with the following Shell command:
+3. If this is the first time you are installing the Agent on the server, generate the yaml configuration file with the following Shell command:

     >You need to carry out this step only if the Agent has not been previously configured, otherwise you will overwrite your previous configuration.